vmware-tanzu/pinniped/site/content/docs/tutorials/supervisor-without-concierge-demo.md

-1. A Pinniped Supervisor already installed and running on another cluster, and already configured with a working FederationDomain, TLS certificates, and an external identity provider (e.g. an OIDCIdentityProvider, LDAPIdentityProvider, or ActiveDirectoryIdentityProvider).
+1. A Pinniped Supervisor already installed and running on another cluster, and already configured with a working FederationDomain, TLS certificates, and an external identity provider (e.g. an OIDCIdentityProvider, LDAPIdentityProvider, ActiveDirectoryIdentityProvider, or GitHubIdentityProvider).

    Don't have a Pinniped Supervisor ready?
 Please refer to the other documents on this site to help you get one up and running and sufficiently configured.